White House supports renewal of surveillance law without reforms: official

 “We support the clean reauthorization and the administration believes it’s necessary to protect the security of the nation,” the official said on customary condition of anonymity.

-The law, know as the Foreign Intelligence Surveillance Act, has been criticized by privacy and civil liberties advocates as allowing broad, intrusive spying.
+The law, known as the Foreign Intelligence Surveillance Act (FISA), has been criticized by privacy and civil liberties advocates as allowing broad, intrusive spying.
 It gained renewed attention following the 2013 disclosures by former National Security Agency contractor Edward Snowden.

 Portions of the law, including a provision known as Section 702, will expire on Dec.
-31, 2017, unless Congress reauthorizes it.Report Typo/Error
+31, 2017, unless Congress reauthorizes them.

+Section 702 enables two internet surveillance programs called Prism and Upstream, classified details of which were revealed by Snowden’s leaks.

+Prism gathers messaging data from Alphabet Inc’s Google , Facebook Inc , Microsoft Corp, Apple Inc and other major tech companies that is sent to and from a foreign target under surveillance.
+Upstream allows the NSA to copy Web traffic flowing along the internet backbone located inside the United States and search that data for certain terms associated with a target.